2025 NFL Draft: Instant Fantasy Football Reactions to Every Round 1 Pick

 Team Needs: T, DT, S

-A trade up for a quarterback came at No. 25, sending Ole Miss signal caller to learn from Russell Wilson and Jameis Wilson.
-The Giants waited to see if Pittsburgh would take a QB at No. 21 and waiting through the smoke screen paid off.
+A trade up for a quarterback came at No. 25, sending Ole Miss signal caller to learn from Russell Wilson and Jameis Winston.
+The Giants waited to see if Pittsburgh would take a QB at No. 21, and waiting through the smoke screen paid off.

 Fantasy impact?
 Not this year for anything except dynasty.
 In years to come, the Giants finally look like they are on the right track to competing again in the next few years.